kapteyn-astro/kapteyn/SPHINX/allsky.rst

 Fig.5: Gnomonic projection (TAN) ................................

+In a Gnomonic projection all great circles are projected as straight lines.
 This is nice example of a projection which diverges at certain latitude.
-We chose to draw the last border at 20 deg. and plotted it with dashes using method :meth:`wcsgrat.Graticule.setp_linewcs1` as in ``grat.setp_lineswcs1(20, color='g', linestyle='--')`` and identified the graticule line with its position i.e. latitude 20 deg.
+We chose to draw the last border at 20 deg. and plotted it with dashes using method :meth:`wcsgrat.Graticule.setp_lineswcs1` as in ``grat.setp_lineswcs1(20, color='g', linestyle='--')`` and identified the graticule line with its position i.e. latitude 20 deg.

 .. plot:: EXAMPLES/allskyf5.py
    :align: center